dustywhite7/Econ8320/SlidesCode/6 - Pandas.md

 ---

-# Slicing the Data Frame
+# Slicing the Data Frame - Hard Version

 Two selection (or slicing) tools allow us to quickly subset our data.